Does this test have other names?

 whether you have had any recent or long-term infections.
 Also, let your provider know

-about any medications you are taking, including over-the-counter medications, herbs,
+about any medicines you are taking, including over-the-counter medicines, herbs, and